History of Maharashtra: British Raj

 The non-Brahmin Hindu castes of Maharashtra started organizing at the beginning of the 20th century with the blessing of Shahu of Kolhapur.
-The campaign took off in the early 1920s under the leadership of Keshavrao Jedhe and Baburao Javalkar.
-Both belonged to the Non-Brahmin party.
+The campaign took off in the early 1920s under the leadership of Keshavrao Jedhe and Baburao Javalkar, both of whom belonged to the Non-Brahmin Party (NBP).
 Their early goals included capturing the Ganpati and Shiv Jayanti festivals from Brahmin domination.
 They combined nationalism with anti-casteism as the party's aims.
+In the 1930s, Jedhe merged the NBP with the Congress party, changing it from upper-caste-dominated to a more broadly based but still Maratha-dominated party.

-In the 1930s, Jedhe merged the non-Brahmin party with the Congress party, changing it from an upper-caste dominated body to a more broadly based but also Maratha-dominated party.
 Another notable Marathi figure of the time was B. R. Ambedkar, who led the campaign for the rights of Dalits, a caste that included his own Mahar caste.
-Ambedkar disagreed with mainstream leaders like Gandhi on issues including untouchability, the government system and the partition of India.
-He initiated the Dalit Buddhist movement, creating a new school of Buddhism called Navayana, leading to the Dalit movement that still endures.
-As the nation's first Law and Justice Minister, Ambedkar played a pivotal role in writing the constitution of India and is considered the Father of the Indian Constitution.
+Ambedkar disagreed with mainstream leaders like Gandhi on issues including untouchability, the government system, and the partition of India.
+He initiated the Dalit Buddhist movement, creating a new school of Buddhism called Navayana, and leading to the Dalit movement that still endures.
+As the nation's first Law and Justice Minister, Ambedkar played a pivotal role in writing the constitution of India and is considered the 'Father of the Indian Constitution'.

-The ultimatum in 1942 to the British to Quit India was given in Mumbai and culminated in the transfer of power and the independence of India in 1947.
+In 1942, the ultimatum to the British to quit India was given in Mumbai and culminated in the transfer of power and the independence of India in 1947.
 Raosaheb and Achutrao Patwardhan, Nanasaheb Gore, Shreedhar Mahadev Joshi, Yeshwantrao Chavan, Swami Ramanand Bharti, Nana Patil, Dhulappa Navale, V.S.
-Page, Vasant Patil, Dhondiram Mali, Aruna Asif Ali, Ashfaqulla Khan and several other leaders from Maharashtra played a prominent role in this struggle.
+Page, Vasant Patil, Dhondiram Mali, Aruna Asif Ali, Ashfaqulla Khan, and several other leaders from Maharashtra played a prominent role in this struggle.
 B.G.
 Kher was the first Chief Minister of the tri-lingual Bombay Presidency in 1937.

-By the end of the 19th century a modern manufacturing industry was developing in the city of Mumbai.
-The main product was cotton and the bulk of work force in these cotton mills was from Western Maharashtra, specifically from the coastal Konkan region.
+By the end of the 19th century, a modern manufacturing industry was developing in Mumbai.
+The main product was cotton, and the bulk of the work force in these cotton mills was from western Maharashtra, specifically the coastal Konkan region.
 The census recorded for the city in the first half of the 20th century showed that nearly half the population of the city listed Marathi as their mother tongue.